DezziDez/Potentulus/src/site/notes/Basic Actions.md

 - Manipulate is using force to move objects or characters.
 - Manipulate can be used to invoke a contest to grapple a target.
 This requires both hands to be free and requires a might+agility check against a might+agility check of the characters being grappled.
 - Manipulate can be used to push or pull objects or characters.
 This requires at least 1 free hand and requires a might+might check.
-- A characters cannot manipulate an object or character that is a size or more larger than themselves.
+- Characters cannot manipulate an object or character that is 1 size or more larger than themselves.

 Throw:
 - A character can throw anything they are currently holding/grappling.
-- An object of bulk 0 can be thrown a number of tiles equal to twice the characters might rank.
-An object of bulk 1 can be thrown a number of tiles equal to their might.
+- An object of bulk 0 can be thrown a number of tiles equal to twice the characters rank in Might.
+An object of bulk 1 can be thrown a number of tiles equal to their rank in Might.
 An object of bulk 2 can be thrown 1 tile.

-Free action (No Cost)
+Free action (No Cost/1)
 - Every character gets 1 free action.
 - A free action is any task that takes time but not energy.
 Equipping/unequipping/ swapping your items.
 Studying an enemy.
 Using an item or object.
+Reloading a ranged weapon.
+- If a character wishes to use more than one free action, it would cost 1 stamina like any other basic action.